mattpannella/pupdate/README.md

   menu                 (Default Verb) Interactive Main Menu
-    -p, --path    	     Absolute path to install location -s, --skip-update    GO straight to the menu, without looking for an update
+    -p, --path    	     Absolute path to install location -s, --skip-update        Go straight to the menu, without looking for an update

   fund                 List sponsor links.
 Lists all if no core is provided
     -c, --core               The core to check funding links for